 As the name implies, Blood+ contains quite a lot of blood, as well as vampire-like creatures who like to target human hosts.
 Schoolgirl Saya Otonashi’s life changes drastically after she is attacked by a creature known as a Chiropteran that feasts on the blood of its victims.

 Through this, Saya learns that she must go out of her way to defeat the Chiropterans, as she is able to shatter their blood through her newfound powers.
 Through her journey, Saya encounters many enemies as well as finding out who her true self is.
-Blood+ is filled with gory action and a well-written story that will keep watchers on the edge of their seat.
+Blood+ is filled with gory action and a well-written story that will keep watchers on the edge of their seats.

 With many paranormal investigator shows popping up in the reality tv world, there’s bound to be an anime that has the same premise.
 Ghost Hunt follows student Mai Taniyama and the leader of the Shibuya Psychic Research Center, Kazuya, also nicknamed Naru the Narcissist.
 In this anime, the two characters, along with others, investigate many paranormal incidents around Japan as well as discover their own psychic abilities.
 This show has some very genuinely creepy moments as well as an eerie vibe that one would get when investigating the paranormal side of things.